-The easiest way to calculate your daily fat allowance is, of course, using our keto calculator.
+The easiest way to calculate your daily fat allowance is, of course, by using a keto calculator.
 The calculator will provide you with your daily allowance of fat in grams.
 If you want to know how many calories you are taking in, consider the following facts:

-This means that if, say, our calculator shows you need to eat 200 grams of fat, that means that 1,800 of your daily calories should come from fat:
+This means that if, say, a keto (macros) calculator shows you need to eat 200 grams of fat that 1,800 of your daily calories should come from fat:

 200 grams (of fat) x 9 calories (per gram) = 1,800 calories from fat

 On average, women need to eat around 2,000 and men around 2,500 calories per day.
 But these numbers vary greatly depending on your age, weight, and physical activity levels along with your goals (if you're trying to lose weight or gain muscle mass).